-Large special events are over 5000 participants and include; festivals, races, concerts and other mass gatherings.
-To assist with your event planning the AGCO has developed a Special Event Tip Sheet to obtain a permit for large special event.
-If you are planning a large event and are planning on serving alcohol please ensure that the AGCO requirements are included in your operations plan.
+Large special events are over 5000 participants and include festivals, races, concerts and other mass gatherings.
+To assist with your event planning the AGCO has developed a Special Event Tip Sheet Responsible Service Tip Sheet: (3207) Planning Special Events, Concerts or Festivals (2013/05) to obtain a permit for large special event.
+If you are planning a large event and are planning to serve alcohol, please ensure that the AGCO requirements are included in your operations plan.